fshia/facies_prediction/README.md

 </p>

 ## Model Evaluation
 SEG also provided the interpreted facies for the validation dataset for accuracy comparison.
 Please note that the maximum facies indicator in training dataset is less than that in validation dataset, and the depth ranges are different as well.
 Those should be taken care of before comparison.
-The three machine learning predicting results are then compared with the interpreted facies side by side for each well below.
+The three machine learning predicting results are then [comparied](compare.ipynb) with the interpreted facies side by side for each well below.

 ![fig3](https://user-images.githubusercontent.com/110936252/184400741-f619029a-b752-483c-affe-ada6a642d0b0.png)
 ![fig4](https://user-images.githubusercontent.com/110936252/184400755-3dbd2cc9-e9b6-4c68-b911-0127fe30c362.png)